 Some websites include web pages and web page states that are specifically relevant for people with disabilities and accessibility of the website.
 The outcome of this step is a list of such web pages.
 This includes:

-Web pages explaining accessibility features of the websites;
+Web pages explaining accessibility features of the website;

 Web pages with information and help on the use of the website;